-The rewind control works in CD mode.
+The rewind control works in tape and CD modes.

-• In CD mode, pressing the REW control for less than three seconds results in slow rewind.
+- In tape mode, radio play will continue until rewind is stopped (with the TAPE control) or the beginning of the tape is reached. - In CD mode, pressing the REW control for less than three seconds results in slow rewind.
 Pressing the control for more than three seconds results in fast rewind.

+FF